 Expert Guides on WordPress Categories

-Now that you know how to display or hide empty categories, you may like to see some other WordPress tutorials related to categories:
+We hope this article helped you learn how to hide or display empty categories in WordPress.
+You may also want to see some other WordPress tutorials related to categories:

 - Glossary: Category